poleval/2025-document-layout/README.md

 We ask you to upload a TSV file in COCO results format (which is actually a JSON file, but the evaluation platform expects a TSV extension), with complete layout bounding-boxes for each page sample.
 The given image_ids must correspond to the ones we publish with the competition data-set's coco.json.
 For each submission you make, the computed mAP will be provided for each category as well as combined.
 The leaderboard will be ranked based on the overall mAP.

 ## Rules
-It is allowed to use additional publicly available third-party data, publicly available pre-trained models, or model ensembling for performance improvement.
+It is allowed to use additional PUBLICLY available third-party data, PUBLICLY available pre-trained models, or model ensembling for performance improvement.
+It is forbidden to use undisclosed or commercial resources.
 Winning teams will be decided based on the rank in the leaderboard, which is determined by the mAP score.